officelearn/azure-docs.sv-se/articles/logic-apps/logic-apps-overview.md

 ### <a name="write-once-reuse-often"></a>Skriv en gång, återanvänd ofta

-Skapa Logi Kap par som Azure Resource Manager mallar så att du kan [Automatisera Logic app-distribution](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) i flera miljöer och regioner.
+Create your logic apps as Azure Resource Manager templates so that you can [automate logic app deployment](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) across multiple environments and regions.

 ### <a name="built-in-extensibility"></a>Inbyggd utökningsbarhet

-Om du inte hittar den koppling som du vill köra anpassad kod för kan du utöka Logi Kap par genom att skapa och anropa egna kodfragment på begäran via [Azure Functions](../azure-functions/functions-overview.md).
+If you don't find the connector that you want to run custom code, you can extend logic apps by creating and calling your own code snippets on-demand through [Azure Functions](../azure-functions/functions-overview.md).
 Skapa dina egna [API:er](../logic-apps/logic-apps-create-api-app.md) och [anpassade anslutningsappar](../logic-apps/custom-connector-overview.md) som du kan anropa från logikappar.

 ### <a name="pay-only-for-what-you-use"></a>Betala bara för det du använder